Quinyx WFM glossary

 An agreement can be viewed as a framework defining what rules regarding working hours are applicable to the individual, for example, whether the employee is paid on a monthly or an hourly basis, the employee's working time quota, calculation period, employment level, etc. Read more about agreement templates here.

-A process or set of rules that is followed to generate a result such as a forecast or a schedule.
+Quinyx uses algorithms as a process or set of rules that are followed to generate a result, such as a forecast or a schedule.
 Read more about Forecast algorithms here.

 A shift assigned to a specific employee.